AmirhosseinAbutalebi/t2colorful-oh.my.zsh/README.md

 ```
 cp t2colorful.zsh-theme ~/.oh-my-zsh/themes
 ```
-second change zshrc for use this theme use your favorite editor and change zshrc in home directory same this:
+second change zshrc for use this theme.\n use your favorite editor and change zshrc in home directory same this:
 ```
 vim ~/.zshrc